 POETRY & PONDERINGS

-I love poetry and I believe it provides an entrnce into deep and difficult themes.
-By sharing my work I hope to encourage survivors as they courageously strive to create strong, healthy lives despite the challenges and to inspire family and friends to participate in the recovery process.
+I love poetry and I believe it provides an entrance into deep and difficult themes.
+For many who have been sexually victimized, their trauma has been shrouded in secrecy.
+By sharing my own struggles and aspirations, I hope to shed light on some of the issues we grapple with and most of all, I hope to encourage survivors as they courageously strive to create strong, healthy lives despite the obstacles.

 Thank you for travelling with me on this path to healing.